Genez-io/genezio-landing-page/content/posts/chatgpt_app.md

 }
 ```

 For displaying the user’s input text and the response generated by ChatGPT, you need 2 elements.
-On the left side of the screen text generated by ChatGPT will be displayed, and on the right there will be the user text.
+On the left side of the screen text generated by ChatGPT will be displayed, and on the right, there will be the user text.

 This will be done in a `map` of the messages: